mdn/content/files/en-us/web/privacy/storage_access_policy/index.md

 This depends on how the third-party analytics service is implemented.
 Third-party analytics providers will no longer be able to user their third-party storage to collect data.
 This means that providers using cookies which are scoped to their third-party domain, or local storage and other site data stored under their origin, will no longer have access to those identifiers across other websites.

-If these services are embedded into the main context of the page, they can continue to use first-party cookies and site storage to track users across page visits on that specific first-party domain.
+If these services are embedded into the main context of the page, they can continue to use first-party cookies to track users across page visits on that specific first-party domain.

 ### I use third-party services for social login, like, and share button integration.
 Will my users still be able to make use of these services?